PilzDE/psen_scan_v2/README.md

 ### TF Frames
 The location of the TF frames is shown in the image below.
-These names are defined by the aforementioned launchfile parameter `prefix`.
+These names are defined by the aforementioned launchfile parameter `name`.
 Changing them is necessary for instance when running multiple scanners.
 <p align="center">
 <img src="img/frames.png" width="800px" alt="PILZ safety laser scanner frames" title="frames">